 He (correctly) argues that there was a coup d’état in Ukraine, and that those who came to power (with Western help) have criminal objectives.

 Prozorov is currently exposing corruption and crimes committed by the Ukrainian government since 2014 and, as a consequence, sought asylum in Russia.

 The Ukrainian Secret Service, also known as the Security Service of Ukraine (SBU), is a government agency responsible for national security and intelligence in Ukraine.
-It plays a crucial role in safeguarding the country against various threats, including terrorism, espionage, organised crime, and cyberattacks.
+It plays a crucial role in safeguarding the country against threats including terrorism, espionage, organised crime, and cyberattacks.

-Our previous recording (April 2022) was plagued with technical issues and language barrier complications, so we recorded the following one (July 2023).
+My previous recording (April 2022) with Vasily Prozorov was plagued with technical issues and language barrier complications, so we recorded the following one (July 2023).